1911::Tariffs and Canada's Federal Election

 Victoria, British Columbia

 The country was divided.
 On one hand, Canadians believed they could benefit from strong economic ties with their neighbours south of the border.
-But on the other hand, those same ties could lead to American domination, forcing Canadians to conform to the American way.
+But on the other hand, they feared those ties could lead to American domination, forcing Canadians to conform to the American way.
 Ultimately, the 1911 fall election saw Conservative leader Robert Borden (Canada's 100-dollar-bill guy) end Laurier's 15-year-long reign.
 As Canada's eighth Prime Minister, Borden rejected reciprocity and eventually raised tariffs to fund Canada's war effort through World War I, a pivotal conflict in Canadian history.